Gruenberg-Kegel graphs: cut groups, rational groups and the Prime Graph Question: Introduction

 A class of groups that is of recent interest is that of \cut groups, where a group is said to be \cut if all \textbf{c}entral \textbf{u}nits in its integral group ring are \textbf{t}rivial, i.e.,\ scalar multiples of central group elements \cite{BMP17,Mah18,Bac,BCJM,Tre19,Bac19,BBM20,Gri20,Mor22}.
 The term \cut was coined in \cite{BMP17}.
 It was observed later that, by a previous theorem (see \cite{RS} or \cite[Corollary~7.1.15]{JdR1}), the finite \cut groups coincide with those studied by group theorists, under the name of inverse semi-rational groups \cite{CD}.
 The class of \cut groups contains the class of finite rational groups but is considerably bigger, e.g.\ $86.62 \%$ of all groups up to order $512$ are \cut while only $0.57\%$ of them are rational \cite[Section~7]{BCJM}.
 Since it turned out that $G$ being a \cut group is a major obstruction for certain fixed point properties (such as Kazhdan's property (T)) of the unit group of its integral group ring $\mathbb{Z}G$, this class of groups also appeared naturally in the study of these properties and in the proof of a virtual unit theorem for non-trivial amalgamated products \cite{BJJKT18_1,BJJKT18_2}.

 The main goal of this article is to contribute to the classification of the GK-graphs of finite solvable \cut groups.
 In the process, we also study the GK-graphs of finite rational groups.
-Note that the GK-graph of a finite solvable \cut group has at most $4$ vertices (see \Cref{2357} below).
+Relevant information on the elements of prime power order in such groups, and hence on the vertices of their GK-graphs, is well known by results in \cite{Gow,CD,Bac,Mah18}.
+For example, a finite solvable \cut (respectively, rational) group has at most $4$ (respectively, $3$) vertices (see \Cref{2357} below).
+Most of the work in the present paper concerns the edges of the GK-graph of a solvable \cut group.
 The GK-graphs of finite solvable \cut groups with at most 3 vertices are completely classified in our first result.

 \begin{maintheorem} A graph with at most three vertices is realizable as the GK-graph of a non-trivial finite solvable \cut group if and only if it is one of those appearing in \Cref{Less4}.

 \end{maintheorem}